dart1492/Temperature_converter/README.md

 ![image](https://user-images.githubusercontent.com/106056121/209562197-e94f453e-8f41-4c8d-ab8b-daecc56ef95e.png)
 </br>

-### Created with the help of Java and JavaFX.
-Nothing pretentious, just a quick look at possibilities of the library overall and SceneBuilder in particular
+Created with the help of Java and JavaFX.
+Nothing pretentious or special here, just a quick look at possibilities of the library overall and SceneBuilder in particular